About the layout

 Some History, Geography and Creative Writing

 Fast forward 90 years, and imagine a small run-down passenger terminus in the heart of the City, with a highly peaked diesel train service from and to a range of destinations on the GN and Midland main lines.
-They aren’t as dull as it sounds (well, OK it may be to steam enthusiasts) as the GN service in the late green and early blue period included a wide range of locos on suburban services, including Classes 15, 20, 21, 23, 24, 26 and (mainly) 31, hauling 5 coach trains of Mk1 Suburban coaches, followed by predominantly Cl.
+They aren’t as dull as it sounds as the GN service in the late green and early blue period included a wide range of locos on suburban services, including Classes 15, 20, 23, 24, 25, 26 and (mainly) 31, hauling 5 coach trains of Mk1 Suburban coaches, followed by predominantly Cl.
 105 (but occasionally other) multiple units.
-The Midland service would have been Cl.
-127 or Cl.
-116 Bed-Pan DMUs.
+The Midland service is run by Class 116 or 127 Bed-Pan DMUs.
 Certainly more interesting than first appears, and an area and period not often modelled.

 Our layout is built in EM gauge, and our main compromise has been to slightly lengthen the points to give slightly more generous curves making the scenic area about a foot longer and 2″ wider than Cyril envisaged.
 This allows loco + 4 coach trains – a small reduction from the real thing.
 Whilst the over-bridges are ideal scenic breaks and joint-coverers, we have avoided the middle hinge device to allow for a deeper back scene, more accurate alignment and to make the boards more manoeuvrable.
 The baseboards are mainly plywood with some softwood to strengthen the corners.
 There is a 6-road traverser fiddle yard built from heavy-duty filing cabinet sliders and more ply, which allows for a wide variety of trains.
 The operation is conventional DC control with Kaydee buckeye couplings.